 - 3.93 There are roughly 4,500 businesses in Telford and Wrekin in 5,650 business units, providing around 81,000 jobs.
 The focus of economic activity is within Telford which holds roughly 86% of the total population.
-Of the 79,200 economically active residents; 63.5% are employees, 24.9% are in part-time employment and 6% are self-employed72. - 3.94 The businesses are spread across a range of industrial and commercial sectors.
+Of the 79,200 economically active residents; 63.5% are employees, 24.9% are in part-time employment and 6% are self-employed71. - 3.94 The businesses are spread across a range of industrial and commercial sectors.
 The service sector is the largest employer in Telford and Wrekin, accounting for 78.1% of all jobs, however manufacturing is part of the area's heritage and remains strong today; polymer and advanced engineering companies now stand alongside traditional manufacturers. - 3.95 In 2010, Telford and Wrekin had the smallest number of VAT/PAYE employers in the West Midlands.
 While the area had a greater number of businesses employing over 5 employees, and businesses employing over 100 people than the England and West Midlands averages, most of the employers were small and medium sized business with most being in the 0-4 employment size band.
-Small and medium sized businesses had the greatest number of closures in 2009 within the West Midlands, however Telford and Wrekin had the greatest proportion of business start-ups across the region employing 5-9 people73.
+Small and medium sized businesses had the greatest number of closures in 2009 within the West Midlands, however Telford and Wrekin had the greatest proportion of business start-ups across the region employing 5-9 people72.
 Over the period 1996 to 2008, the area has seen an increase in its Gross Value Added (GVA) of 3.7%, this however remains below the West Midlands (4%) and England (5.7%) percentage increases. - 3.96 The majority of jobs available in Telford and Wrekin are located in Telford, most of which are in the large industrial estates of Hadley, Halesfield, Hortonwood and Stafford Park, as well as the MOD at Donnington.
 Telford Town Centre is also the main centre for commercial and professional jobs.
 Reflecting Telford's New Town origins there is a high level of segregation of uses in the town.
 Non car access to these mainly peripheral areas is limited. - 3.97 Of the commercial and industrial floor space in Telford and Wrekin in 2008, 32.2% was retail, 28.7% factories, 20.5% offices and 14.2% warehouses.
-The proportion of floor space assigned to factories and other bulk uses was higher than the West Midlands average74. - 3.98 Telford and Wrekin is comparatively well-served for facilities offering further and Higher Education with a respected College of Further Education, and
+The proportion of floor space assigned to factories and other bulk uses was higher than the West Midlands average73. - 3.98 Telford and Wrekin is comparatively well-served for facilities offering further and Higher Education with a respected College of Further Education, and two Higher Education establishments.
+The Wolverhampton University (Telford Campus) at Priorslee is home to the Polymer Cluster Centre, part of the Wolverhampton Telford Technology Corridor (WTTC).
+The conditions of schools and other operational buildings across the Plan area was assessed in 2007/8

-74 Ibid.
+73 Ibid.